mrunmayeek-29/Hotel-Management-Sytsem/README.md

 ![Login](https://github.com/user-attachments/assets/56cc2725-6913-4709-a783-477069cf662b)

 # After successful login :
 you will be welcomed by appropriate messeage in right upper corner.The hotel management system window shows up.
-It contains two menus first one HOTEL MANAGEMENT and second one is
+It contains two menus first one HOTEL MANAGEMENT and second one is ADMIN

 ![Main page](https://github.com/user-attachments/assets/e25425c9-5f99-4c4d-83b2-0103abd3b2fd)

+#First Menu-ADMIN :
+The Admin menu in a hotel management system typically provides access to various administrative and management functions.
+In this menu, admin can add the employee,rooms and drivers.